alpap/StickIt/README.md

 npm run package
 ```

-the output should be in the ddist folder
+the output will be in the dist folder